 The information shown here has been extracted from our prospectus.
-A full version of our Prospectus 2015/16 is also available to download, should you prefer.
+A full version of our Prospectus 2017/18 is also available to download below.

 Malin Bridge is a Community Primary School.
 The Infant and Junior Schools amalgamated in September 1992.
 We are now a ‘through school’ with over five hundred pupils, aged from 4 to 11 years, accommodated in two buildings: The Leslie Building (previously the Junior School) and the Scarborough Building (previously the Infant School).

 There are currently eighteen classes in the school.
 The Scarborough Building houses the eight classes from Foundation Stage and Key Stage 1, while the Leslie Building houses the ten classes from Key Stage 2.
 Each class at Malin Bridge Primary School is known by its class teacher’s name.
 These classes are organised into the four phases below.

 The statutory yearly admission number is 75.
 The school aims to keep the number of children in each class below 30 although this is not always possible.

 Our School Day

 Every day, pupils are taught Maths and English in the morning.
 Phonics lessons are taught in the morning and last for 20 minutes, the amount of phonics lessons a pupil has depends on their year group (e.g. in Foundation Stage children have phonics daily whereas in Year 3 they have phonics twice a week).
 SPaG (Spelling, Punctuation & Grammar) is also taught in the morning.
 Science, Modern Foreign Languages, PE and Topic are taught in the afternoons; Art, Design Technology and Music, History, Geography and RE are taught within Topic lessons.
 Please see below for an example timetable of a school week.

 It is vital that children are in school and learning as much as they possibly can be.
 There are, of course, times when children need to be absent from school and we will always work closely with families to help as much as we can when this is the case.